 Because sometimes your spot is out in the wide, wide open.

 Or flashlights…I just prefer to have my hands free.
 A lot of families think that the firelight or their car lights will suffice for these camping essentials, but those don't really cut it when you're tromping out in the woods in search of a bug-less space to pop a squat.
 Just sayin.

-Wet-Naps.
 Camping can get messy, and paper towels won't cut it.
 Wet-Naps get the job done and are gentle on our skin when we're fighting harsh cold or intense summer sun.
 Stick the little packets in your bag for you're out-and-about.
 I've even used them in place of baby wipes for quick diaper changes.

 We opt for durable toy trucks, buckets and shovels.
 These are must-have camping essentials to keep the kiddos entertained.